 |No encounters – legislation requires encounters to take place by 28 February if in year 11.
 Confirmation of post-16 education and training destinations for all pupils|

 Please speak to our Careers Leader to identify the most suitable opportunity for you.

 Premises and facilities

 The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
-This will all be discussed and agreed in advance of the visit with the Inspirational Futures Leader or a member of their team.
+This will all be discussed and agreed in advance of the visit with the Careers Leader.

-Providers are welcome to leave a copy Inspirational Futures Hub, which is managed by the Inspirational Futures Coordinator.
-The Hub is available to all students at lunch and break times.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Careers Office, which is available to all students at lunch and break times.

 Approval and review

 Approved: Currently Under Review by the School Improvement Board

 Next review: October 2024